 Preteen and Teen Immunizations

 Why do we need this vaccine?
-The vaccine covers the most frequent types of the meningitis bacteria (except Type B).
+The vaccine covers the most frequent types of the meningitis bacteria, except for serotype B. Recently there was another meningitis vaccine approved and recommended that covers serotype B. Currently the CDC recommends this for high risk patients over 10.
 Before vaccines, this bacteria was a scourge in the military and can cause panic on college campuses -- both places where young people live in crowded conditions.

 Influenza (flu) vaccine

 There are two types of flu vaccine: the first is an inactivated vaccine (TIV) given as an injection into the upper arm.
 It can be given to anyone 6 months of age and older.
 The second type, a nasal spray, was introduced more recently and is a live attenuated (LAIV) or "weakened" vaccine.
 It is not authorized for use in children younger than 2 years old or adults 50 or older.